Articles on Talmidaism Theology

 It is forbidden to yoke animals of different species for example when ploughing (Deut.
 22:10) because to do so would be a cruelty to the weaker animal.

-As for the slaughter of animals, it is an underlying part of Hebrew culture that the slaughter should be as quick as possible, to cause the animal as little pain and distress as possible.
-In spite of the attempts made in various western countries to forbid the Jewish mode of slaughter on the grounds of cruelty, this institution of Judaism still stands as far more humane than any of the modes employed by non-Jews (eg electric shock)
+As for the slaughter of animals, it is an underlying part of Hebrew culture that the slaughter should be as quick as possible, to cause the animal as little pain and distress as possible; the practical laws in this matter, although not specified in Torah, are dictated by concern for the welfare of the animal.
+In spite of the attempts made in various western countries to forbid the Jewish mode of slaughter on the grounds of cruelty, this institution of Judaism still stands as far more humane than any of the modes employed by non-Jews (eg electric shock).

 Even though there are no direct commandments to show kindness or concern for animals, it is an ingrained part of Israelite culture.
 A person’s compassion can be measured by how far they will go to show concern even for animals.
 The relationship between humans and animals, according to the Hebrew mindset, is that of a benevolent king and his subjects, or of a caring and nurturing steward.

 pointing refers to the dots placed above Hebrew letters, which mostly indicate vowels, but for certain letters (the sīn and the shīn) can also indicate a change of consonant.
 The current system of pointing dates back to the Masoretes of the 9th century CE.